weixian-zhang/GCC-CWHD/README.md

 <br />
 <br />

-CWHD BAckend is a web app that curates telemetry from different data sources including:
+CWHD Python-Backend is a web app that curates telemetry from different data sources including:

  * Azure Monitor REST API
    * App Service health status determine by any one of the following result: